-Research shows that 75% of customers rank “short response times” as number one criterion of a good customer service.
+Research shows that 75% of customers rank “short response times” as the number one criterion of good customer service.

 Self-service can help you decrease the number of dissatisfied customers who may feel frustrated or annoyed by having to wait for the support agent on the phone or in the email.
 It’s more effective to allow customers to “go solo” by searching the database and helping themselves fix simple problems.